radzionc/auto-drive/context.md

 - **Manage Files**: The user can upload, download, and delete files.
 These files are stored on the Distributed Storage Network.

 The app is deployed to https://storage.radzion.com
+The YouTube video about how the project is built is available at https://youtu.be/OinVy0VxhGg

 ## Tech Stack